Reviewed by Veena Angle, MBBS, MD and Physician Chu I Ta

 Published | 7 min read

 Bone cancer can develop at any age but is more common in children.
 Here's how TCM can support clinical treatment for symptom relief.

 Any cancer diagnosis can turn your world upside down.
 While most cancers are more likely to develop in late adulthood, bone cancer is the anomaly.
 It can develop at any age but is more common in children.

 Data from the Malaysian Society of Paediatric Haematology and Oncology reveals that 77.4 per one million children younger than 15 years have been diagnosed with childhood cancer.
-The most common types include leukaemia,
+The most common types include leukaemia, lymphoma, and bone cancer.

 There is still a light at the end of the tunnel.
 Modern medicine has a set of treatments that can increase the survival rate.
 Complementing those treatments, Traditional Chinese Medicine (TCM) also has remedies that can help relieve side effects and speed up recovery.